Check out appoLearning.com, because your kids deserve the very best educational apps!

-One of the hot games right now is Ingress, a location-based virtual game that you can play on your Android phone.
+Earlier this year the game Ingress was extremely popular, and it is an amazing location-based virtual game that you can play on your Android phone.
 The app activates the game as you move about in real time, so the playing board is where you are!
 This is not the only location-based Android game; here are the titles I have played and enjoyed.

 Global Outbreak (Free)